knobs-dials/pymoodbar/README.md

 By default it assumes the parameters are filenames (I think I did this to act as a drop-in).

 If you want to recurse into directories, use -r.

-It will then first do a scan for which .mood files can be removed, and which need to be generated.
+Keep in mind it will then first do a scan for which .mood files can be removed, and which need to be generated.
 This treewalk will make it slowish to start.

 For futher arguments: